Do you know how to keep yourself and your children safe whilst using the Internet? A number of organisations provide advice and guidance on eSafety.

 Facebook Privacy Controls

-Further guidance is available on our Students E-Safety Page
+Further guidance is available on our "Staying Safe Online" page under our Students Page

 At Haydock High School our mission is to care for and support